-Strawberries are bright red with an incredibly sweet flavor, especially when eaten perfectly ripe.
+Strawberries are bright red and have an incredibly sweet, natural flavor.
+They’re especially tasty when eaten perfectly ripe.
 Unlike most fruits, strawberries contain seeds on the outside of the flesh rather than the inside, and can be eaten without concern.

 Nutrient Breakdown of Strawberries:

 *per 1 cup raw

 - Fiber | 3g

 - Manganese | 29% DV

 - Antioxidants | anthocyanins, tannins, flavonols, resveratrol, ellagic acid, catechins, and more.

 Strawberries can be used in a variety of ways.
 Either fresh or frozen, you can try them dipped in warm dark chocolate, freshly sliced on oatmeal or added to water for an addition of flavor.